Compare The Best Cordless Hammer Drills

 4. Milwaukee 2605-22 M18 18-Volt Cordless Lithium-Ion 7/8-inch SDS Plus Rotary Hammer Kit

-Hammering through brick and concrete has been made much easier with the Milwaukee 2605-20 rotary hammer kit.
+Hammering through brick and concrete has been made much easier with the Milwaukee 2605-20 kit.
 Its impressively strong hammering mechanism pummels through target materials with impact energy of 1.8 ft-lbs.
 The anti-vibration system of this lightweight tool allows you to entirely devote yourself to your work.
 Read Full Review

 Frequently Asked Questions